 - Support ideas first, secondly support bills that support those ideas.
 Avoid signing on in favor of “great” bills that can be changed later anyway, behind closed doors, and stick instead to signing on in support of explicitly stated concrete ideas.

 - Read the bills and ordinances.
 Don’t just rely on secondhand information.
 Look through the bills, for the devil is in the details.
 Bill titles are usually sweet-sounding propaganda – look at the details.

 - Problem guidance.
 When signing onto shared testimony or using templates, be careful.
 Some advocates mistakenly or naively highlight problem bills as solutions - all of us have made mistakes.
 See this blog post on bad bills for lemmings.

 - Speak for yourself.
-When the poor, elderly, sick, and other marginalized groups struggle to with time and ability to speak, others with easier lives step in to do so.
+When the poor, elderly, sick, and other marginalized groups struggle with time and ability to speak, others with easier lives step in to do so.
 Those others may have less concern, less problem, and more interest in the status quo thanks to easier, more comfortable lives.
 Let others speak for themselves.
-If others speak for you, be sure that speech is limited to as agreed and is verifiable – since what is behind the scenes or in email may be different.
+If others speak for you, be sure that speech is as agreed and is verifiable – since what is behind the scenes or in email may be different.
 Where possible, use your own powerful voice.